MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationHealth.md

 ### -DeployedApplicationsFilter
 Specifies the filter for **DeployedApplicationHealthState** children based on health state.
-The value can be obtained from members or bitwise operations on members of **HealthStateFilter**.
+The value is obtained from members or bitwise operations on members of **HealthStateFilter**.
 Only children that match the filter are returned.
 All children are used to evaluate the application aggregated health state.
 If not specified, all entries are returned.